-Legal services shall be available as follows:
+Services shall be available as follows:

-- A. Through personal contact, telephone, email, or fax Monday through Friday, during normal business hours, and on an emergency basis after business hours/days. - B. By appointment to meet with WFS Board of Directors and/or designated staff, and to attend regular and/or special called meetings as requested or required. - C. In emergencies within 24 hours or less of notice by phone and on-site within 48 hours written notice.
+- A. Through personal contact, telephone, email, or fax Monday through Friday, during normal business hours, and on an emergency basis after business hours/days. - B. By appointment to meet with WFS Board Staff Leadership and/or designated staff, and to attend regular and/or special called meetings as requested or required.